MazenMMostafa/Flutter/README.md

 - Some code here is experimental.
 By "experimental," I mean it might set your computer on fire. 🔥
 - I am not responsible for any sudden urges to learn Flutter after seeing this repo.

----

-## 🌈 Let’s Flutter!

-Follow my journey as I navigate the world of Flutter, break things, and (hopefully) create something cool along the way.
-If you’re learning too, let’s share notes!
-And remember: every `pub get` is a step closer to greatness. 😇

 Happy Coding! 💻